Skip Navigation and Go To Content

 Influenza A Mutation and Reassortment

-Influenza A is an RNA virus, and like other RNA viruses such as SARS-CoV-2, it mutates or changes easily and can obtain new characteristics.
+Influenza A is an RNA virus, and like other RNA viruses, such as SARS-CoV-2, it mutates or changes easily and can obtain new characteristics.
 However, unlike other RNA viruses, influenza A can change in an additional way – reassortment.
-Its genetic material consists of eight separate pieces, and “reassortment” of those pieces can occur when two different influenza viruses infect the same cell and a new type of influenza virus is made -- some segments from the first virus and some segments from the second virus combine into a third virus.
-Additionally, increased infections with any influenza strain increase the probability that a new strain of influenza A virus will emerge through mutation or reassortment.
+Its genetic material consists of eight separate pieces, and “reassortment” of those pieces can occur when two different influenza viruses infect the same cell and a new type of influenza virus is made - some segments from the first virus and some segments from the second virus combine into a third virus.
+This has been shown to happen in pigs, leading to entirely new strains of influenza; should these new strains spill over to humans, pandemics can occur.
+Additionally, an increase in the number of infections with any influenza strain increases the probability that a new strain of influenza A virus will emerge through mutation or reassortment.

 What Species Does Influenza A Infect?